hp105/ThirdEye/replit.md

 ### Data Flow
 1. User selects preferred language and voice speed (changeable anytime during operation)
+2. User selects camera source (Device Camera or Arduino Camera)
+3. Frontend captures image based on selected source:
-2. Frontend captures video frame to canvas element (hidden) continuously
+   - **Device Camera**: Captures video frame to canvas element (hidden) and converts to base64-encoded JPEG
-3. Canvas converts frame to base64-encoded JPEG
+   - **Arduino Camera**: Fetches image directly from ngrok URL and converts to base64-encoded JPEG
-4. Image data and language code sent to `/analyze` endpoint via fetch API
+4. Image data, language code, and mode sent to `/analyze` endpoint via fetch API
-5. Backend decodes image and sends to Gemini API with language-specific prompt
+5. Backend decodes image and sends to Gemini API with mode-specific and language-specific prompt
-6. Gemini returns text description in the requested language
+6. Gemini returns text description in the requested language (detailed for Live mode, short for Navigation mode)
 7. Backend sends text to ElevenLabs API to generate MP3 audio
 8. Frontend receives audio and plays it at the selected speed (adjustable in real-time)
 9. Cycle immediately repeats as soon as previous description completes (continuous loop with no artificial delays)